-The reading language test focuses on assessing your ability to (1) read closely (reading comprehension), and (2) how well you can understand edit the use of standard English in a written context.
+The reading language test focuses on assessing your ability to (1) read closely (reading comprehension) and (2) how well you can understand and edit the use of standard English in a written context.

 In the first part, you’ll be confronted with an informational text which is a non-fictional passage, usually from the workplace.

 This non-fictional text includes 75% of the questions in the RLA reading section, while the second part is a literary text, which includes 25% of the RLA reading section questions.

 The questions assess your ability to read, analyze, and apply the information provided in the texts.
 The best way to prepare for the real test is by taking GED Reading practice tests.

 Please note that the free practice tests and lessons featured on this website do not include every subject of the GED test.
 You can, however, see if online studying is right for you.
 If it fits you well, you may sign up for the GED prep course by Onsego and get ready for the four GED sub-exams fast.

 Onsego’s affordable, accredited, comprehensive GED course has provided the free practice tests and lessons featured on this website.
 Onsego GED Online Prep has received the predicate “100 Percent Aligned To The GED Test” by GED Testing Service.

 Answer all questions.

 Language Art Reading Test Set 1